St. Petersburg, Archangel & Vladivostok

 d.
 Prostokvasha is a cultured, low-fat fermented milk, much like yogurt, only slightly less firm.

 In March 1918, the Bolshevik Party changed its name to the Communist Party.
-When a full-scale civil war erupted in Russia that summer, just as the First World War was ending, President Woodrow Wilson decided to intervene, sending three regiments to the northern ports of Murmansk and Archangel.
-This expedition of 5,000 troops was named the American North Russian Expeditionary Force, known more simply as the Polar Bear Expedition.
-Supported by British-led troops, the U.S. military provided assistance to the anti-Bolshevik forces, while engaging in direct combat with elements of the Red Guard and the Red Army.
+That summer, just as the First World War was ending, a full-scale civil war erupted in Russia.
+President Woodrow Wilson decided to intervene, sending three regiments to the northern ports of Murmansk and Archangel.
+This expedition of 5,000 troops was named the American North Russian Expeditionary Force.
+Also known as the Polar Bear Expedition, these units of the U.S. military (supported by British-led troops) engaged in direct combat with the Red Guard and the Red Army, while providing assistance to the anti-Bolshevik Russian forces.

-The allied intervention, or invasion, depending on the point of view, continued until April 1, 1920, when the last American soldiers were pulled out of Siberia, nineteen months after they arrived.
-The smaller expeditionary force at Archangel had already been withdrawn the previous year, after nine months of fighting.
-By the end, it was reported that 424 American soldiers had died from all causes during the expeditions.
+In addition to the food, this menu shows where the troops were deployed, but provides no clues as to why they were there.
+Even so, it raises some interesting questions.
+The Allied intervention (or invasion, depending on your point of view) continued until April 1, 1920, when the last American soldiers were pulled out of Siberia, nineteen months after they arrived.
+The smaller expeditionary force at Archangel had already been withdrawn the previous year.
+In the end, it was reported that 424 American soldiers had died from all causes during these expeditions.
 Two years later, the Communists established the Soviet Union, a single-party state that lasted until 1990.

 Notes